 Life Insurance for Americans in Japan

 Life insurance is another topic that US citizens living in Japan need to pay close attention to.
 Anyone with a family, and anyone considering to start a family, should make sure they have more than sufficient life insurance protection.
 However, many life insurance policies in Japan come with built-in savings and investment components, which could run afoul of the various strict IRS rules on holding non-US assets (yes, even high-tax Japan is considered “offshore” by the IRS).
 In some cases the IRS considers a foreign life insurance contract as though it were a grantor trust, and you are taxed as if you personally owned the underlying investment funds.
 This is easily avoided by being sure to instead own term insurance with no cash value linked to a selection of mutual funds.
-Term insurance is both lower cost and easier to administer than whole life (sometimes called “universal life”) investment-linked insurance.
+For your average American citizen living in Japan, term insurance is both lower cost and easier to administer than whole life (sometimes called “universal life”) investment-linked insurance.
 Speak with a knowledgeable advisor to learn about the different types of plans available to you, including international life insurance with English documentation, and portability if you travel or move outside of Japan.